 Illustration: Kevin K.

 Though some credence should be given for their helping to kick off the now 17-year-long renaissance of superhero movies, 20th Century Fox has for too long rested on its X-laurels.
-Producing films not as all-the-way comic book as Marvel, nor as grounded as Christopher Nolan’s Batman, nor as histrionically gritty as modern Warner Bros. efforts, the studio has been content with mediocrity, barely keeping its head above the tepid water CW’s superhero world.
+Producing films not as all-the-way comic book as Marvel, nor as grounded as Christopher Nolan’s Batman, nor as histrionically gritty as modern Warner Bros. efforts, the studio has been content with mediocrity, barely keeping its head above the tepid water of CW’s superhero world.
 Their first shot at truly allowing a voice, and a distinct vision, to be put on screen was with last year’s Deadpool.
 And now, thankfully, they’ve taken another shot with similarly interesting, more consistently rewarding results in James Mangold’s Logan.

 Like Old Man Logan, the comic book story that very loosely informed it, Logan leans heavily upon its wildly uneven history—though while the comics mined it for the unexpectedly bizarre (sadly, rights issues kept us from getting Old Man Logan‘s inbred, hillbilly Hulk family), the film plucks from it a pathos that’s almost undeserved given the comparative tone and quality of its predecessors.
 As the closer to a Wolverine trilogy, it makes barely more sense than La La Land being the abruptly Oscar-worthy end to the Stone-Gosling Crazy, Stupid, Love/Gangster Squad franchise.